Contractible complexes and non-positive immersions: Generating immersions

 The goal of this section is to give a brief summary of how the examples of Section \ref{sec:examples} were generated.
 To start, an important tool for algorithmically generating immersions into a complex is the notion of folding.
 For graphs, this notion was popularized by Stallings' \cite{stallings1983topology} and takes a morphism $f: G\to H$ and factors it as

 where $G\to\bar G$ is surjective and $\pi_1$-surjective, and $\bar G\looparrowright H$ is an immersion.
 Moreover, this factorization is the most ``general'' possible factorization through an immersion.
 This can be generalized to 2-complexes.
-Recall that a morphism of complexes in this setting is assumed be \emph{combinatorial}, i.e.\ it sends $n$-cells homeomorphically to $n$-cells.
+Recall that a morphism of complexes in this setting is assumed to be combinatorial.
 Given this, the appropriate generalization of folding of graphs is given by \cite[Lemma 4.1]{louder2018one}.

-\begin{lemma} Any morphism of 2-complexes $\phi : A\to B$ with $A$ finite factors as
+\begin{lemma} Let $\phi : A\to B$ be a morphism of 2-complexes with $A$ finite.
+Then $\phi$ factors as

 where $A\to \bar A$ is surjective and $\pi_1$-surjective.
 Furthermore, if $A\to B$ factors through an immersion $\psi : Z\looparrowright X$, then $\bar A\looparrowright B$ factors uniquely through $\psi$. \end{lemma}